maxmind/webservice-paypal-paymentsadvanced/README.md

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2016 by MaxMind, Inc..
+This software is copyright (c) 2016 by MaxMind, Inc.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.